IEA (2024), Global Energy and Climate Model, IEA, Paris https://www.iea.org/reports/global-energy-and-climate-model, Licence: CC BY 4.0

 Population

 We use the medium variant of the United Nations projections as the basis for our population growth.
-In this variant, global population growth slows over the coming decades, but the total population nonetheless rises from 8 billion in 2022 to 9.7 billion in 2050.
+In this variant, global population growth slows over the coming decades, but the total population nonetheless rises from 8 billion in 2023 to 9.7 billion in 2050.
 Population growth in the medium variant is not linear, and the rate of growth slows over time.

 Demographic trends differ by country and region.
-Ageing populations and slowing fertility rates mean the size of the population in 2050 is expected to be smaller than today in the European Union, Russia, Japan and China.
+Ageing populations and slowing fertility rates mean the size of the population in 2050 is expected to be smaller than today in the European Union, Russia, Japan, Korea and China.
 In contrast, the United Nations projects a billion more people in Africa by 2050, accounting for three-fifths of the global population increase.
-India’s population is overtaking that of China and is projected to reach almost 1.7 billion by 2050, some 360 million people more than in China.
+India’s population has overtaken that of China in 2023 and is projected to reach almost 1.7 billion by 2050, some 360 million people more than in China.
 In the past, the development of economies has typically been associated with the migration of rural workers to towns and cities in search of better paying jobs.
 This pattern of development is assumed to continue over the period to 2050.
 In fact, in most regions the change in the population is entirely concentrated in urban areas.
 Only Africa is expected to experience an increase in the size of its rural population by the middle of the century, and even there it is dwarfed by a much larger increase in the urban population.

 Economic growth

-The assumed rates of economic growth are held constant across the scenarios, which allows for a comparison of the effects of different energy and climate choices against a common backdrop.
+We recognise that the speed, structure, and selection of policy and regulatory mechanisms driving changes in the energy system will have broader economic effects, both positive and negative, across various countries and regions.
+However, the assumed rates of economic growth are held constant across the scenarios, which allows for a comparison of the effects of different energy and climate choices against a common backdrop.

 Prices